andrewpfunk/serverless-tutorial/README.md

 - Navigate to the Data Tools tab and click Create
   - Select New Bucket and set the Name, Scope, and Collection to todos

-That was a lot of clicking but the important settings to keep track of are:
+In case you were not able to follow those steps exactly, here are the important settings to check:
 - Public Connection String
 - Allowed IP = 0.0.0.0/0
 - Cluster Access Name